zju3dv/OnePose_Plus_Plus/README.md

 ## Training and Evaluation
 ### Dataset setup
 1. Download OnePose dataset from [here](https://zjueducn-my.sharepoint.com/:f:/g/personal/zihaowang_zju_edu_cn/ElfzHE0sTXxNndx6uDLWlbYB-2zWuLfjNr56WxF11_DwSg?e=GKI0Df) and OnePose_LowTexture dataset from [here](https://zjueducn-my.sharepoint.com/:u:/g/personal/12121064_zju_edu_cn/EUNsHyFIC7VDhXAYKYokkAIBpqosApirfpVoa7FBs2ogoA?e=Fko6uI), and extract them into `$/your/path/to/onepose_datasets`.
+If you want to evaluate on LINEMOD dataset, download the real training data, test data and 3D object models from [CDPN](https://github.com/LZGMatrix/CDPN_ICCV2019_ZhigangLi), and detection results by YOLOv5 from [here](https://zjueducn-my.sharepoint.com/:u:/g/personal/12121064_zju_edu_cn/EdodUdKGwHpCuvw3Cio5DYoBTntYLQuc7vNg9DkytWuJAQ?e=F4NR2v).
+Then extract them into `$/your/path/to/onepose_datasets/LINEMOD`
 The directory should be organized in the following structure:
     ```
     |--- /your/path/to/datasets